 function, the stack pointer is 8 modulo 16.
 Since most

-functions will have a prelude pushing %rbp
+functions will have a prelude pushing %rbp, the frame

 pointer, upon entry of the body code of the function is